 - Shunting: Quite often (e.g. medulloblastomas) childhood tumors present the blockage of the fluid spaces of the brain, (obstructive hydrocephalus).
 In shunting, a thin silastic tube (the shunt) is placed into the fluid spaces of the brain and passed under the skin into the child's abdomen where the fluid is absorbed.

 - Chemotherapy: Unfortunately, chemotherapy is the hard part of brain tumor treatment.
 It is only required for more aggressive tumors.
 As a rule, chemotherapy should be even more aggressive than the tumor itself.
 The trials which are imposed both on the child and parents are many.
 Bravery and an unremitting attitude of hope are required by all involved.

 - Radiation: Because the developing brain of a child is so very sensitive to radiation therapy, it is deliberately limited.
 The irony of effective radiation therapy is that when it works well, the brain damage it causes might exceed that done by the original tumor.
 More often than not, your doctor will recommend that if any radiation is to be given, it should be held off until the child has grown older and the brain has sufficiently matured.

 The good news is that REAL HOPE exists.
 Long term results are becoming more and more common, some children surviving fifty years and beyond.

 This has become especially true with wonderful improvements in chemotherapy and surgical techniques.
-The promise of cures for difficult tumors is becoming a reality to more families than ever before.
+The promise of cures for difficult tumors is becoming a reality for more families than ever before.